Hawks family: Companies

 By 1790, the works at Gateshead consisted of a substantial industrial complex that produced steel, anchors, heavy chains, steam-engine components, and a diversity of iron wares, that were supplied to the Board of Admiralty and were transported by the Gordon and Stanley families, the latter of whom were associated with the ordnance industry of the Weald and with the dockyards of the River Thames and of the Medway.
 The Hawks family also owned the Bedlington Ironworks during this period.

+The Hawks company produced numerous ironclad warships (including HMS Warrior, which was the first armour-plated, iron-hulled warship) for the Royal Navy and for the East India Company.

+William Junior (d.
+1810) in 1809 married for a second time to Elizabeth (d.
+1831), who was the widow of Joseph Atkinson.
+On 4 December 1810, which was worth 'under 30,000' (about £1.4 million in 21st century money), was inherited by his surviving sons: George Hawks (1766 – 1820) of Blackheath, London, and Sir Robert Shafto Hawks (1768 – 1840), and John Hawks (1770 – 1830) of Tavistock Square.

 The Hawks Company built Hawks Cottages in the 1830s in the Saltmeadows district of Gateshead for its workers.

-The Hawks company produced numerous ironclad warships —including HMS Warrior, the first armour-plated, iron-hulled warship—for the Royal Navy and the East India Company.